 Linking with the community

-Even though Winchcombe Place is newly opened, our team has already built links with the local community so that residents can continue to feel a part of the life of the town when they move in.
+Our team has built links with the local community so that residents can continue to feel a part of the life of the town when they move in.
 We invite community and social groups and charities to the care home to share advice and to socialise, and a top priority for us has been to connect with Newbury’s health and wellbeing professionals to ensure that residents are always able to feel and look their best.
 This includes regular visits from a GP, dentist, optician, dietician, hair and beauty professionals, a podiatrist and physiotherapist.